oracle/nosql-java-sdk/README.md

  See the Quickstart example below for code details for connecting to the Cloud Simulator.
 Authorization for the Cloud Simulator is a simple no-op class implemented directly in the Quickstart example.

+## Logging

+Addional logging can be enabled using a java properties file.
+For full details, see "Logging in the SDK" at https://oracle.github.io/nosql-java-sdk/oracle/nosql/driver/package-summary.html

 ## Quickstart